bot-app/trading/docs/bot-basics.md

 ## Bot execution logic

-Starting freqtrade in dry-run or live mode (using `freqtrade trade`) will start the bot and start the bot iteration loop.
+Starting trading in dry-run or live mode (using `trading trade`) will start the bot and start the bot iteration loop.
 This will also run the `bot_start()` callback.

 By default, the bot loop runs every few seconds (`internals.process_throttle_secs`) and performs the following actions: